 See all problems of the 2000 Ford Focus.

-The VIN of this vehicle was 1FAHP35N78_.
-The reporting person owns a 2008 Ford Focus.
+The contact owns a 2008 Ford Focus.
 The contact stated that the rear doors would not open.
 The vehicle was not taken to the dealer.
 The manufacturer was made aware of the failure who did not offer any assistance.
 The vehicle was not repaired.
 The failure mileage was 74,000 and current mileage was 80,000.
-This door problem happened on January 1, 2011.

-The car was a 2004 Ford Focus.
 The rear doors are intermittently inoperable.
 They sometimes jam and will not open, and then there are times the won't shut.
 However, there have been times while driving that door will just open on it own.
-This problem occurred on Apr.
-1, 2004.

 See all problems of the 2004 Ford Focus.